MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/step-2-create-ports-for-contoso-3a2-price-and-availability-query.md

 ---
+description: "Learn more about: Step 2: Creating Ports for the Contoso 3A2 Price and Availability Query/Response Scenario"
 title: "Step 2: Creating Ports for the Contoso 3A2 Price and Availability Query-Response Scenario using BizTalk Explorer | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"